vub-hpc/vsc-accounting-brussel/README.md

 ## Data Selection

-Accounting is limited to a defined time period.
+Accounting is limited to a defined period of time.
 At least the initial date (`-s`) is required to generate any of the accounting reports.
 By default, the accounting is computed with a resolution of days.
 It is also possible to manually request for lower resolutions (`-r`) and generate weekly, monthly, quaterly or yearly stats, as long as the defined time period can at least cover one time cycle in the requested resolution.

-It is necessary to define the compute characteristics of the nodes in the cluster and how they are grouped.
+It is necessary to describe the compute characteristics of the nodes in the cluster and how they should be grouped.
 This information can be provided in a JSON file through the configuration parameter `nodegroups/specsheet`.
-Please check the provided example file `example-nodegroups.json` for details on its structure.
-If the definition of the cluster contains multiple node groups, it is possible to request the accounting stats on specific node groups (`-n`).
+The default specsheet file `default-nodegroup.json` defines a single group of nodes that will match any hostname in the cluster.
+Please check the provided file `example-nodegroups.json` for a more complex example with multiple groups of nodes.
+If multiple node groups are defined, it is possible to request the accounting stats on specific node groups (`-n`).

 Attributes of each nodegroup in the spec file:
 * Color: color name or hex value (used in some plots)